Workplace bullying and harassment

 - aim to solve the problem, not to retaliate

-Report the harassment at your workplace
+Report the bullying at your workplace

 You can report the incidents informally or formally in most workplaces.